-The short answer is NO. The main reason is the Federal Anti-Kickback Statute (“AKS”), which prohibits any person from “knowingly and willfully” paying, offering, soliciting or receiving any remuneration, directly or indirectly, overtly or covertly, in cash or in kind, in exchange for or to induce the referral of any item or service covered by a federal health care program.
+The main reason is the federal Anti-Kickback Statute (AKS).
+This rule prohibits any person from “knowingly and willfully” paying, offering, soliciting or receiving any remuneration, directly or indirectly, overtly or covertly, in cash or in kind, in exchange for or to induce the referral of any item or service covered by a federal health care program.

-If pharmacies routinely waive co-pays and deductibles, or advertise “no out-of-pocket costs,” they may be violating the AKS, False Claims Act (“FCA”) and the Civil Monetary Penalties law (“CMP”), for contributing to the over-utilization of items and/or products paid for by the federal government.
+If pharmacies routinely waive co-pays and deductibles, or advertise “no out-of-pocket costs,” they may be violating the AKS, the False Claims Act and the Civil Monetary Penalties law, for contributing to the overutilization of items and/or products paid for by the federal government.

 The AKS is a criminal statute that include fines of up to $25,000 per violation and a prison term of up to five years per violation.
-The Office of the Inspector General may also ban providers from participating in federal healthcare programs under their exclusion authorities, and it can impose additional civil monetary penalties of up to $50,000 per violation plus an assessment of up to three times the amount of the payment.
+The Office of the Inspector General may also ban providers from participating in federal health care programs under their exclusion authorities.
+It also can impose additional civil monetary penalties of up to $50,000 per violation, plus an assessment of up to three times the amount of the payment.